Arbitrary control over multimode wave propagation for machine learning: Machine-learning demonstrations with the 2D-programmable waveguide

-To train a refractive index pattern to perform MNIST classification, we follow the same procedure used for the vowel classification task (see Fig.~3).
-Thus, the 2D-programmable waveguide processed the 49-dimensional input vector to produce a 10-dimensional output vector that corresponds to the 10 possible digits (see Appendix \ref{sec:mnist-classification} for more details regarding the MNIST results).
-As shown in Fig.~4B, the system achieved 86\% accuracy on the test dataset after 10 epochs of training, which takes about 10 hours on our setup.
+To train the refractive-index distribution to perform MNIST classification, we followed the same procedure used for the vowel-classification task (Fig.~3): the 2D-programmable waveguide processed the 49-dimensional input vector to produce a 10-dimensional output vector that corresponds to the 10 possible digits (more details in Supplementary Section 5C).
+As shown in Fig.~4B, the system achieved 86\% accuracy on the test dataset after 10 epochs of training, which took about 10 hours on the experimental setup.
 This falls 4 percentage points short of the 90\% accuracy that a one-layer digital neural network achieves on this downsampled MNIST classification task, likely due to imperfect modeling and experimental drifts.
-Nevertheless, this result demonstrates that complex wave propagation in our device can be harnessed to perform computations comparable to that of a single-layer neural network with a $49\times10$ matrix.
+Nevertheless, this result demonstrates that complex wave propagation in our device can be harnessed to perform computations comparable to that of a single-layer neural network with a $49\times10$ matrix of trainable parameters.